Blackfynn/nextflow-walkthrough/README.md

 # Simple Cell Detection with Docker, Nextflow, and AWS Batch

 ## About
-This repository contains code for a walkthrough of a simple computational pipeline for cell-detection using [Nextflow](https://www.nextflow.io/), [Docker](https://www.docker.com/), and [AWS Batch](https://aws.amazon.com/batch/)
+This repository contains code for a walkthrough of a simple computational pipeline for cell detection using [Nextflow](https://www.nextflow.io/), [Docker](https://www.docker.com/), and [AWS Batch](https://aws.amazon.com/batch/)

 ## Getting Started